New Student Information

 The Journalism School does not accept wire transfers.
 Students who fail to remit the enrollment fee by the deadline forfeit their place in the entering class.
 The enrollment fee is not refundable.

-Columbia University prepares an annual security report, which is available to all current and prospective employees and students.
-The report includes statistics for the three previous years concerning reported crimes that occurred on campus, in certain off campus buildings or property owned or controlled by Columbia University, and on public property within, or immediately adjacent to and accessible from, the campus.
-The report also includes institutional policies concerning campus security, such as policies concerning sexual assault, and other matters.
+Columbia University prepares an annual security report that is available to all current and prospective employees and students.
+The report includes statistics for the three previous years concerning reported crimes on campus, in certain off-campus buildings or property owned or controlled by Columbia University, and on public property within, or immediately adjacent to, and accessible from, the campus.
+The report also includes institutional policies concerning campus security, such as policies concerning sexual assault and other matters.

 Course Registration